rkitover/windows-dev-guide/README.md

 ```
 GatewayPorts yes
 ```

 .
-Restart sshd.
+Then restart sshd.

-Then, forward the spice ports for the VMs you are interested in working with over ssh.
+Forward the spice ports for the VMs you are interested in working with over ssh.
 To do that, edit your `~/.ssh/config` and set your server entry to something like the following:

 ```sshconfig
 Host your-server